behzadhaki/NeuralMidiFXPlugin/readme_updates.md

 ### MAJOR UPDATE

 - Settings are now saved in a file called "settings.json" rather than the settings Configs_GUI.h file
+- there is now a single thread version of the plugin as well

 ### New UI Elements